Repossesion of Assets

 Learn more about your rights and how the repossession procedure works in this article on the Legal Aid web site.

 You also have rights when it comes to debt collection.
 Profanity and threats are illegal, and creditors are not permitted by law to call constantly or call before 8 a.m. or 9 p.m.
-If you feel you are being harassed by creditors, visit our self-help piece to understand your rights and how handle the situation.
+If you feel you are being harassed by creditors, visit our article to understand your rights and how handle the situation.

 TINY DISCLAIMER: This is general legal information.
 For guidance about your situation, talk to a lawyer.